learn-co-curriculum/programming-univbasics-nds-quiz/README.md

+# Nested Data Structures Quiz

 ???

-# Nested Data Structures Quiz
+# Quiz

 ?: Which NDS does the following code represent?